DeitySama/Video-Portal/README.md

 You can also change the PORT (Thus if its currently in Use);

+Create a folder call 'uploads' in the root.

 Run "npm run dev" to start the server.
-Goto this route:'http://localhost:{PORT HERE}/videotube/createAdmin'.
+Goto this route:' localhost:{PORT HERE}/videotube/createAdmin'.
 Copy the email and password.

-PUBLIC VIEW ROUTE: http://localhost:{PORT HERE}/videotube
+PUBLIC VIEW ROUTE: localhost:{PORT HERE}/videotube
-ADMIN ROUTE : http://localhost:{PORT HERE}/videotube/admin
+ADMIN ROUTE : localhost:{PORT HERE}/videotube/admin

 楽しい